TheLongSentance/chatbot_conversation/README.md

 {
     "conversation_seed": "I think Roger Federer is the GOAT!", "rounds": 2,
-    "shared_system_prompt_prefix": "You are about to take part in a conversation...", "bots": [
+    "shared_prefix": "You are about to take part in a conversation...", "first_round_postfix": " This is the first round of the conversation.
+Please introduce yourself and state your initial thoughts.", "last_round_postfix": " This is the last round of the conversation.
+So summarize your conclusions on the conversation by considering the entire conversation history.", "bots": [
         {
             "bot_name": "RogerFan",
             "bot_type": "GPT",
-            "bot_model_version": "gpt-4-mini",
+            "bot_version": "gpt-4-mini",
-            "bot_specific_system_prompt": "You are an expert on modern professional tennis..."
+            "bot_prompt": "You are an expert on modern professional tennis..."
         }
     ]
 }